Markov Chain Decomposition Based On Total Expectation Theorem: Performance Indicators for an M/M/s/k Queue

 \section{Performance Indicators for an M/M/s/k Queue}

-We derive properties of interest (specifically, $1/\pi_s$ and $L_Q/\pi_s$) when subchains share a single state.
+We derive properties of interest, $1/\pi_s$ and $L_Q/\pi_s$, when subchains share a single state.
+A closed-form representation of these quantities is utilized in \S\ref{sec: CBS}.
 Consider an M/M/s/k queue where $s$ is the number of servers and $k$ is the capacity of the system.
 Denote the arrival rate as $\lambda$ and the service rate for each server as $\mu$.
 We decompose the full MC $A=\{0,1,2,\cdots,k\}$ into two subchains sharing a single state $s$: $A_1=\{0,1,\cdots,s\}$ and $A_2=\{s,s+1,\cdots,k-1,k\}$.
 Since subchains are connected at a single state, truncation is sufficient to conserve their steady-state distributions.
 Both truncated subchains are well-known queueing systems: $A_1$ is an M/M/s/s queue and $A_2$ is an M/M/1/k-s queue with a utilization parameter $\rho=\lambda/(s\mu)$.

 To simplify the representation, let $X$ be a Poisson random variable with parameter $\lambda /\mu$ : $E[X]=var(X)=\lambda /\mu $.
 Then, we know (for example, see \citealt{harchol2013performance} and \citealt{kleinrock1975queueing})